Enough-Software/enough_mail_app/README.md

 * Mark messages as junk / not junk
 * Select several messages at once with a long press
 * Localized in English and German
+* Supports dark and light theme and you can also change the color scheme.

 ## Miss a feature or found a bug?